Foundation Degree in Healthcare Practice

 Most of our foundation degrees are also offered as diplomas of higher education for those living and working in Scotland.

 This foundation degree is only offered with support from employers.
-You need to be working in a healthcare setting for a minimum of two days per week.
+You need to be employed as a healthcare support worker in a healthcare setting for a minimum of two days per week.

 The level of competence required in the practice-based module at Stage 2 will require you to be employed as a healthcare support worker.

-You’ll undertake the practice component of the qualification in your own workplace.
+You’ll undertake the work-based component of the qualification in your own workplace.
 The OU provides study resources and tutorial support and manages the assessment processes.
-Your employer provides the practice learning environment and works with us to prepare and support practitioners to take on the role of practice supervisor and assessor.
+Your employer is required to provide a suitable learning environment in your work place and to work with us to prepare and support practitioners to take on the role of workplace supervisor and assessor.

 Career relevance and employability

-The Foundation Degree in Healthcare Practice is designed to promote the development of healthcare career pathways and to prepare healthcare assistants for the role of assistant/associate practitioner.
-Although it provides no guarantee of promotion, it is particularly relevant for staff working in support roles in healthcare practice who wish to gain a qualification and deliver high quality, safe and compassionate care.
+The Foundation Degree in Healthcare Practice is designed to promote the development of healthcare career pathways and to prepare healthcare assistants/healthcare support workers for the role of assistant/associate practitioner.
+Although it provides no guarantee of promotion, it is particularly relevant for staff working in healthcare support roles who wish to gain a qualification that helps them to deliver high quality, safe and compassionate care.

 Delivering quality care requires teamwork and people management skills.
 Studying this foundation degree will encourage you to work in multi-professional teams to improve the patient/service user experience, and develop your skills in: